cbnventures/ntfy-reverse-proxy/README.md

 - [X-Title](https://docs.ntfy.sh/publish/#message-title)
 - [X-UnifiedPush](https://docs.ntfy.sh/publish/#unifiedpush)

-__Important:__ If the `show_visitor_info` setting is set to `false` and you attempt to send a request that includes both the `X-Attach` header and a binary file in the body, such as a JPEG image, an error will occur.
+__Important:__ If the `show_visitor_info` setting is set to `false` and you attempt to send a request that includes both the `X-Attach` header and a binary file in the body (like a JPEG image), an error will occur.
 Please be aware that this is considered a user error, not an implementation bug.

 ## Configuration for Your Local Servers
-For optimal functionality, ensure that each ntfy server is defined with the `base-url` setting, the `behind-proxy` setting (must be `true`).
+For optimal functionality, ensure that each ntfy server is defined with a `base-url`, the `behind-proxy` setting is set to `true`.
 Additionally, set the `attachment-cache-dir` even if you do not intend to send attachments (due to the maximum message size limit of 4,096 bytes).

 If you would like to enforce text-only requests, customize the `attachment-file-size-limit` to a smaller value of [your preference](https://docs.ntfy.sh/config/?h=attachments#attachments).
 This ensures that any file exceeding this limit will fail to send.